||Visit the BfX f o r u m|

 Ballistics for Excel

-Feb 2021 - recompiliation with latest compilers and BfX_Bcs added that calculates ballistic coefficients of spherical bullets.
+Dec 2021 - recompiliation with latest compilers

 BfX allows shooters familiar with Excel to create customized calculations, graphs and tables.
 With BfX, Excel becomes a great way to calculate rifle settings, to calibrate a scope or iron sights, to explore trajectories, to study the effects of wind even if it varies in magnitude and direction along the bullets path.
 Metric and imperial units can be used, help is at hand, BfX is accurate and fast.